Senior royals and politicians join Grenfell community for fifth anniversary

 Senior royals and politicians have joined Grenfell Tower survivors and bereaved relatives in services to remember those who died in the devastating tower block blaze.

-The Duke and Duchess of Cambridge are attending a multi-faith service at the base of the north Kensington high-rise to remember those who perished in the tower block fire on June 14 2017.
+The Duke and Duchess of Cambridge chatted with attendees before taking their seats in the front row for a multi-faith service at the base of the north Kensington high-rise on Tuesday.

+A 72-second silence in memory of the 72 victims of the fire, which took place exactly five years ago, was observed by attendees including William and Kate, and followed by applause.

+Green balloons were then released in memory of the 18 children who perished.

 It follows a memorial service on Tuesday morning at Westminster Abbey, during which one of the abbey bells tolled 72 times in memory of the 72 men, women and children who lost their lives in the fire.